-Short Answer Statistics you are looking for have not been collected or they are not easily located.
+Short Answer Statistics you are looking for have not been collected, in format usable for you, or they are not easily located.

 Most organizations and agencies collect statistics solely to support their objectives which do not always coincide with the needs of the searcher.
-At times the statistics one is searching for is neither collected at all or is analyzed in a way that does not relate to ones research question.* At times the data you are looking for may not been collected, or it has not been analyzed in the manner in which you need.
+So the statistics one is searching for may not be collected by any organization.
+At other times the data you are looking has not been analyzed in the manner in which you need.
 You may need to obtain the original data and perform your own analysis.*** Remember that data collection is done to meet organizational needs which may not reflect your needs!

 Many entities publish statistics on-line.
 However the particular number, answer or data you need may not be retrievable through search engines.
 Data contained in Web sites is often hidden because search engines do not search the entire contents of Web pages.

 Statistics collected by government agencies and nonprofit organizations are more likely to be publicly available than those collected by for profit entities.
 However not all government statistics are mandated to be made public or provided free of charge.
 Private organizations often charge for obtaining copies of their findings. **